serain/serain.github.io/_posts/2018-08-23-dns-rebinding-headless-browsers.markdown

 I originally published this on the [MWR Labs blog](https://labs.mwrinfosecurity.com/blog/from-http-referer-to-aws-security-credentials/).
 It is reproduced here as a mirror.

+This research got nominated (not by me!) for PortSwigger's [top 10 web hacking techniques of 2018](https://portswigger.net/research/top-10-web-hacking-techniques-of-2018-nominations-open) and received a shoutout from [James Kettle on Twitter](https://twitter.com/albinowax/status/1036592199155310593/retweets/with_comments) and a [mention in the following year's 3rd best web hacking technique](https://portswigger.net/research/top-10-web-hacking-techniques-of-2019).

 ## Introduction

 While DNS rebinding was first described nearly two decades ago, it has recently gained a second youth with the proliferation of insecure IoT devices and a series of highly publicized vulnerabilities.
 The release of a couple of frameworks, such as MWR's _[dref](https://github.com/mwrlabs/dref)_ or Brannon Dorsey's [DNS Rebind Toolkit](https://github.com/brannondorsey/dns-rebind-toolkit), has also lowered the barrier to entry to conducting this somewhat convoluted attack.